Audit Committee Charter

 To fulfill its responsibilities and duties, the Committee shall:

-(a)review and update Audit Committee Charter annually, and
+(a)review and update this Audit Committee Charter annually; and

 (b)review the Company's financial statements, MD&A and any annual and interim earnings press releases before the Company publicly discloses this information and any reports or other financial information (including quarterly financial statements), which are submitted to any governmental body, or to the public, including any certification, report, opinion, or review rendered by the external auditors.